LLNL/radiuss-shared-ci/docs/index.rst

 .. ##

 #################
-Radiuss Shared CI
+RADIUSS Shared CI
 #################

-A share GitLab CI implementation for Radiuss projects using Spack.
+A shared GitLab CI implementation for RADIUSS projects using Spack.

-RADIUSS Shared CI is a sub-project from the RADIUSS initiative providing a shareable template of CI implementation designed to run on LC GitLab instance.
+Radiuss-Shared-CI is a sub-project from the RADIUSS initiative providing a shareable template of CI implementation designed to run on the Livermore Computing (LC) GitLab instance.
 By sharing the CI definition, projects share the burden of maintaining it.
-In addition, with Radiuss Shared CI, they share a core set of toolchains (spack specs) to ensure that they keep running tests in similar configurations.
+In addition, with Radiuss-Shared-CI, they share a core set of toolchains (spack specs) to ensure that they keep running tests with similar configurations.

 LLNL's RADIUSS project (Rapid Application Development via an Institutional Universal Software Stack) aims to broaden usage across LLNL and the open source